 As Canton's community chorus, University Chorus brings together the vocal talents of students, faculty and staff, and community members.
 They perform a varied repertoire in theme-oriented concerts, often with instrumental accompaniment, in the best tradition of American community choral-singing.
 Recent performances include "Great Movie Songs," Respighi’s rarely heard Lauda per la Nativitá del Signor, "Peace and Love: Songs of the '60s," and Mozart’s Requiem.

-Rehearsals (starting Tuesday, August 31)
+Rehearsals (starting Tuesday, January 25)

-- Tuesdays, 6:45-9:15 pm, in Peterson-Kermani Performance Hall
+- Tuesdays, 6:30-8:30pm, in Peterson-Kermani Performance Hall

-You may arrive anytime within the hours noted.
 In your audition you will be asked to vocalize throughout your range.
 There is also a quick music-reading skills check.
 Reading is not a requirement: we just need to see where your skills are.

 You may also schedule an audition by contacting director Barry Torres by Monday, January 31.